oxerz8/Thought-Space-Simulator/README.md

 # Thought-Space-Simulator
 Visualize and explore the dynamics of human thought as a 3D network of interconnected ideas.

-The Thought Space Simulator models thoughts as nodes in a network, where each thought has attributes like awareness, intensity, and conceptual focus.
+The Thought Space Simulator models thoughts as nodes in a network, where each thought has attributes like awareness, intensity, and recursiveness.
 Thoughts can influence one another, evolve over time, and collapse into definite states as they become more “aware.”

 <img width="820" height="562" alt="image" src="https://github.com/user-attachments/assets/ec3bb429-4812-44ef-970c-bd39b1f9dca5" />

-The position of a thought is calculated by using a Large Language Model (LLM) to determine the recursiveness, intensity and contradiction of a thought phrase.
+The position of a thought is calculated by using a Large Language Model (LLM) to determine the recursiveness, intensity, and awareness of a thought phrase.
 Hence,
 $$T = f(Awareness, Intensity, Recursion)$$